Gas stove: Health impact

 People interact more directly with their stove than with other gas appliances, increasing potential exposure to any natural gas constituents and compounds formed during combustion, including formaldehyde (CH2O) carbon monoxide (CO), and nitrogen oxides (NOx).
 Among all gas appliances, the stove is unique in that the byproducts of combustion are emitted directly into home air with no requirement for venting the exhaust outdoors.
 Cooking, especially high heat frying, releases smoke (measured as fine particulate matter), acrolein and polycyclic aromatic hydrocarbons.
 Mitigating indoor particulate pollution can involve running a range hood, opening a kitchen window, and running an air purifier.
 Range hoods are more effective at capturing and removing pollution on the rear burners than the front burners.
 California requires gas stoves to have higher levels of ventilation than electric stoves due to the nitrogen dioxide risk.
 Range hoods can be run for 15 minutes after cooking to reduce pollution.
 The U.S. Consumer Product Safety Commission is investigating reducing the health effects of gas stoves, including emissions and ventilation standards.

 A 2023 study found benzene, a known carcinogen, accumulated in homes to unhealthy levels when natural gas or propane stoves were used, especially when vent hoods were not used.
 The Stanford researchers determined benzene is emitted from the cooking gas, not the food being cooked.
 Benzene exposure causes both cancer and noncancerous health effects.
 Shorter-term benzene exposure suppresses blood cell production, and chronic benzene exposure increases the risk of leukemias and lymphomas.
 A 2002 study of pipelines in Boston found that natural gas contains non-methane impurities including heptane, hexane, cyclohexane, benzene and toluene.

 After health concerns about gas stoves became more prominent in the 2020s and American localities regulated additions of gas stoves to new buildings, the Republican Party in the United States pushed legislative bills to "save gas stoves".
 In June 2023, a bill in the Republican-controlled House of Representatives narrowly failed as a dozen Republican legislators voted against the bill due to a disagreement with the Republican leadership on unrelated issues.

-Range hoods for gas stoves

-Gas stoves produce higher levels of smoke, grease, and water vapor, making it essential to use a range hood with high airflow and suction power for effective ventilation.
-In particular, range hoods equipped with advanced filtration systems, such as Plasma⁺ or gas leak detection technology, provide enhanced air purification and safety, reducing health risks.